 Mwaya Beach — a beautiful location to volunteer abroad

-One of the five beach chalets for volunteers at Mwaya Beach
+One of the four chalets for volunteers at Mwaya Beach